IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techxchange-migration-process.md

 _**Note:** If you don't have a Collection on TechZone, please view the instructions below:_

-1. To create your own collection, first review TechZone [Guidance and Standards](https://github.ibm.com/dte-support/private/blob/master/itz/itz-runbooks/techzone-content.md)

-2. Visit the [How to Create a Collection Runbook](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techzone-content.md#how-to-create-a-collection) for more information on how to create a collection.
+1. To create your own collection, visit the [How to Create a Collection Runbook](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techzone-content.md#how-to-create-a-collection) for more information.

-3. Add **Resources**, view the [How to Create a Resource](https://github.ibm.com/dte-support/private/blob/master/itz/itz-runbooks/techzone-content.md#:~:text=Back%20to%20Top-,What%20is%20a%20Resource,-%3F) for more information on house to create the resource.
+2. Add **Resources**, view the [How to Create a Resource](https://github.ibm.com/dte-support/private/blob/master/itz/itz-runbooks/techzone-content.md#:~:text=Back%20to%20Top-,What%20is%20a%20Resource,-%3F) for more information on house to create the resource.
 Create a resource explaining the lab guide and implement it as a Resource Document type.

-4. Have the new **Collection** reviewed by mbawa@us.ibm.com before proceeding to step 2.

-    > **TechXchange Instructor Collection Creation Guidance**
-    >
-    > New collections to be created only for the recent TechXchange assets, are encouraged to title the collection the same name used for the session so that those that attended can easily find the assets on TechZone.
-    >
-    > Collections should include the environment used for the TechXchange lab session and the Lab Guide as a supporting resource to accompany the environment.
-    >
-    > Contact mbawa@us.ibm.com to review new collection before proceeding to step 2.

-### 2. Reach out to TechZone support team to request your Lab be Migrated to TechZone
+### 2. Raise a TechZone support ticket to request your Lab be Migrated to TechZone

 1. Reach out to TechZone support team by [opening a case](https://ibmsf.force.com/ibminternalproducts/s/createrecord/NewCase?language=en_US) or by emailing [techzone.help@ibm.com](techzone.help@ibm.com) to request your lab to be migrated to TechZone.